DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 EBV-associated lymphoproliferative disorders are rare; the criteria for which are:

-The cutaneous features of lymphoproliferative disorders associated with EBV mainly arise from infected T-cell or NK-cells.
-They are seen in:
+The cutaneous features of lymphoproliferative disorders associated with EBV mainly arise from infected T cells or NK cells.
+These cutaneous manifestations are seen in:

-Subcategories based on their anatomical sites of involvement:
+Subcategories are based on their anatomical sites of involvement :

 When extranodal NK/T-cell lymphoma presents initially with skin signs, it is known as primary cutaneous extranodal NK/T-cell lymphoma.
 Nasal NK/T-cell lymphoma can also present with cutaneous metastases .

 Nasal-type extranodal NK/T-cell lymphoma typically includes nodules, and less commonly, ulceration on the abdomen and extremities .
 Nasal-type NK/T-cell lymphoma is clinically less aggressive and more localised than the nasal type.

 The diagnosis of extranodal NK/T-cell lymphoma depends on its staging, and involves completing the following investigations :